law-water

 Justice Medina delivered the opinion of the Court.

-Paul Green) (intergovernmental dispute over easement for water extraction from lake,
+by Paul Green) (intergovernmental dispute over easement for water extraction from lake, condemnation power)

 CANYON REGIONAL WATER AUTHORITY v.
 GUADALUPE-BLANCO RIVER AUTHORITY; from Guadalupe